 Visit.
 Explore.
-Enjoy Minehead
+Enjoy Minehead.

 There are several attractions easily accessible from the pub, The West Somerset Railway is within walking distance as is the Minehead Golf Course which is located at the opposite end of the beach front.
 You can walk up onto North hill on a path located just along from us at the harbour.